Skip to main content

 Need we say more?
 A Charlie Brown Thanksgiving is classic holiday viewing, and should absolutely grace your television set all month long.
 And then you can transition to A Charlie Brown Christmas, and finish up the year with Snoopy and friends.

-best films for a thanksgiving movie marathon
+best films for a thanksgiving season movie marathon

 We don’t know about you, but we’re getting ready for Thanksgiving with a movie marathon this year.
 Those are our picks for the best family friendly films set on or around Thanksgiving that will get everyone into the holiday groove.
 Have a great Thanksgiving, dear reader!